Arunkumar0888/linkedin-clone/README.md

 - Replace `<db_password>` with your real password **locally** or set the proper var in your deployment settings.
 - This is intentionally simple for easy testing and grading.

-Good luck with your assignment! — Generated for Rohit